chrisvugrinec/aks-sec-demo/README.md

 - Only use trusted repositories
 - Implement and enforce SSL traffic only
 - Use container scanning
-- Implement a Service Mesh for East - West network traffic
+- Implement a Service Mesh for East - West network traffic or
+- Use a Network Policy (Azure native) or Calico (3rd party) implementation

 ## 6. Links